wemap/Sample-Slam/README.md

 ## How to run

-### Bag Of Word Vocabulary

-:warning: Don't forget to download the [fbow vocabularies](https://github.com/SolarFramework/binaries/releases/download/fbow%2F0.0.1%2Fwin/fbow_voc.zip) unzip this archive and put the `akaze.fbow` in the `./data` folder.
+### Install required data

+Before running the samples, you need to download data such as videos and the vocabulary of the bag of word used for image retrieval.
+To install the required data, just launch the following script:

+> #### Windows
+>
+	installData.bat

+> #### Linux
+>
+	./installData.sh

+This script will install the following data into the `./data` folder:
+- The bag of words downloaded from our [GitHub releases] (https://github.com/SolarFramework/binaries/releases/download/fbow%2F0.0.1%2Fwin/fbow_voc.zip) and unzipped in the `./data` folder.
+- A video for test from the TUM RGB-D benchmark dataset downloaded from our [Artifactory](https://vision.in.tum.de/rgbd/dataset/freiburg3/rgbd_dataset_freiburg3_long_office_household_validation-rgb.avi) and copied in the `.\data`.

 ### Camera Calibration